yellowdog/python-examples/README.md

 The operation of the commands is controlled using TOML configuration files and/or environment variables and command line arguments.
 In addition, Work Requirements and Worker Pools can be defined using JSON files providing extensive configurability.

-Commands are also provided for the semi-automatic setup of cloud provider accounts for use with YellwoDog, and the creation of YellowDog assets to work with these cloud provider accounts.
+Commands are also provided for the semi-automatic setup of cloud provider accounts for use with YellowDog, and the creation of YellowDog assets to work with these cloud provider accounts.
 Please see **[Cloud Wizard](README_CLOUDWIZARD.md)** for more details.

 # YellowDog Prerequisites